 - DIE NEUE SCHULE welcomes students with previous knowledge and advanced learners can begin courses any Monday.
 An oral and written placement test ensures you a place in the right course.
 Language courses for absolute beginners always start on the first Monday of a month. http://www.deutsch-in-berlin.de/

 - The Goethe Institute has 50 years’ experience in teaching German as a foreign language.
-Courses offered all year round, for everyone from beginners to advanced learners and combines language training, culture and leisure time.
+Courses offered all year round, for everyone from beginners to advanced learners and combine language training, culture and leisure time.
 Examinations available every month. http://www.goethe.de/ins/de/enindex.htm

 - International House Berlin PROLOG has business German courses that are customized not only toward the language but also your schedule – in the morning, after lunch, or in the evening; in-house at your office or at the school; one-to-one, a small group, or a range of classes; a crash-course with 30 teaching sessions or a weekly class with two teaching sessions. http://www.prolog-berlin.com/en/index.htm